VBFD to hold 2nd Annual “Homeschool Public Safety Day”

 VIRGINIA BEACH, Va.
-(WAVY) — The Virginia Beach Fire Department’s Life Safety Education team will hold the 2nd Annual “Homeschool Public Safety Day,” on Monday from 10 a.m. to 1 p.m.
+(WAVY) — The Virginia Beach Fire Department’s Life Safety Education team will hold the 2nd Annual “Homeschool Public Safety Day,” on Monday, June 5 from 10 a.m. until 1 p.m.

-The program is designed to educate homeschool families on a variety public safety topics with hands-on activities.
+The program is designed to educate homeschool families on a variety public safety topics, using hands-on activities.

 The event will be held at the Harry E. Diezel Fire Training Center located at 927 S. Birdneck Rd.